nucularmoo/dist_syst_19_task_1/doc/report.md

 ### Implementation questions

 1. *What is the average time for sending 50 messages between two nodes?*
+2.7 ms

 2. *What is the average time for sending 25 messages?*
+Small payload: 2.7 ms
+Average payload: 2.46 ms
+Large payload: 2.8 ms
+In practice, the sizes of the payloads that the program uses do not affect the message time.

-3. *For a unique payload, measure the inter arrival rate between messages*
+3. *For a unique payload, measure the inter arrival rate between messages* 1/2.7 = 0.37 ms

 4. *How reliable is the architecture?
 What kind of applications can benefit from this architectural flavor?*